 Theresa says it’s personal preference to run natural gas or LPG.
 Running on natural gas will eliminate the trouble to purchase/refill LPG gas bottles.
 Running on LPG will be convenient if the kitchen needs to be relocated or when main gas is not readily available.

 Theresa says the Metador Entertainer 6-burner outdoor kitchen it sells comes equipped with a mixer tap for hot and cold water and would generally be required to be plumbed in by a licensed plumber.
 “The wastewater goes through a pipe from the bottom of the sink and can be directed into a drain or can be properly plumbed in as well.
 We would recommend checking with local council requirements in regards to water supply and waste management,” Theresa says.

 Just as you need the right lighting in your indoor kitchen, so too will you need the right illumination outside.
 A mix of task lighting for prep work and cooking is required, but also ambient lighting too, to set the right mood for the dining area.
-Nichola Vague recommends investing in the right lighting.
-She believes in having fewer, good quality lights, rather than poor quality lights that you will end up replacing.
+The landscape architect recommends investing in the right lighting.
+They believe in having fewer, good quality lights, rather than poor quality lights that you will end up replacing.

 “I tend to use good lights throughout.
 There’s nothing worse than fitting a house out with lighting and then having to replace it a year later.”

 Make sure the lighting you choose is specially designed for outdoor use.
 Outdoor lights with 2-3 year warranties can be purchased from Mitre 10 for around $85 each.

 Outdoor lighting costs